Pets and mental wellness

 Preliminary studies of this therapy have shown that animals help people feel better and connect more to those around them.
 In one study, after animals were brought in to freely interact with a group of patients being treated for mood disorders, psychotic disorders, and other disorders, the patients showed a significant decrease in anxiety.

-Dr. Allan N. Schwartz, CSW, Ph.D., a Boulder, Colorado clinical social worker and psychoanalyst, uses trained therapy dogs with his patients.
-Bonnie, a black Labrador Retriever, and Mingo, a Golden Retriever, excel at easing patients' tension.
+Dr. Allan N. Schwartz, CSW, Ph.D., a clinical social worker and psychoanalyst in Port Charlotte, Florida, has long used trained therapy dogs with his patients.
+Bonnie, a black Labrador Retriever, and Mingo, a Golden Retriever, excel at easing patients’ tension.
 Both dogs are trained and licensed as emotional/psychiatric support dogs.

 “When one of the dogs jumps up onto the couch with the patient,” he says, “she sparks conversation.
 People who are depressed, socially isolated or avoidant are often reluctant to talk, but, stroking the dog by their side, they begin to talk about pets they’ve had and childhood memories, feelings and attitudes toward their parents.
 And, through Mingo or Bonnie, a trusting relationship between doctor and patient begins.”